Recycling Proof Patterns in Coq: Case Studies: User Scenario 3. A Team-Based Development

 \begin{PS} \emph{Prove that the loop implements the helper using an auxiliary lemma.
 Such a lemma about the loop must consider the general case as in the case of Proof Strategy~\ref{ps:spec}.
 Subsequently, instantiate the result to the concrete case.}

 \end{PS}

-Using this strategy and by analogy with the proofs of the other lemmas of the cluster, the user can finish the proof of lemma \lstinline?program_is_fn_fact?, Table~\ref{tab:jvmproof-stage2} shows in italics the reconstruction of that proof.
+Using this strategy and by analogy with the proofs of the other lemmas of the cluster, the user can finish the proof of lemma \lstinline?program_is_fn_fact?; Figure~\ref{automaton-jvm2} shows in italics the reconstruction of that proof.

 Finally, it remains to prove the total correctness of the Java bytecode (Theorem~\ref{lem:factorial}).
-ML4PG finds that all the proofs of the total correctness of the different programs are similar and follow the same proof pattern which consists of applying the lemmas obtained from steps $(1)$ and $(2)$, see Table~\ref{tab:jvmproofs2}.
-Again, Table~\ref{tab:jvmproofs2} illustrates the scenario of calling ML4PG on demand, and using its suggestions to reconstruct the proof by analogy.
-Following these guidelines, Theorem~\ref{lem:factorial} can be formalised in Coq/SSReflect by analogy with a similar lemma for e.g. exponentiation, obtaining as a result the proof of the correctness of the factorial Java bytecode, as shown in Table~\ref{tab:jvmproofs2}; see also \cite{HK12} for the full proof.
+ML4PG finds that the proofs of the total correctness of $6$ different programs are similar and follow the same proof pattern which consists of applying the lemmas obtained from steps $(1)$ and $(2)$, see Figure~\ref{automaton-jvm3}.
+Again, Figure~\ref{automaton-jvm3} illustrates the scenario of calling ML4PG on demand, and using its suggestions to reconstruct the proof by analogy.
+Following these guidelines, Theorem~\ref{lem:factorial} can be formalised in Coq/SSReflect by analogy with a similar lemma for e.g. exponentiation, obtaining as a result the proof of the correctness of the factorial Java bytecode, as shown in Figure~\ref{automaton-jvm3}; see also \cite{HK12} for the full proof.

 The clusters found in the JVM scenario are heterogeneous since they belong to different libraries.
-The clusters obtained for the different steps are in the category of clusters that consists of lemmas with the same proof structure and that use analogous lemmas.
+The clusters obtained for the different steps consist of lemmas with the same proof structure and use analogous lemmas.
 This is an interesting kind of clusters since the analogous lemmas could be automatically generated using techniques presented in~\cite{lpar13}.